Euclid preparation. CIV. Impact of galaxy intrinsic alignment modelling choices on Euclid 3x2pt cosmology: Forecast pipeline

 \section{Forecast pipeline}

-In this section, we present the pipeline used to forecast the impact of \gls{ia} on the baseline $3\times 2$\,pt \Euclid analyses.
+In this section we present the pipeline used to forecast the impact of \glspl{ia} on the baseline $3\times 2$\,pt \Euclid analyses.
 We first describe how we build and sample the likelihood.
 Next, we introduce the set of parameters sampled in the analysis, justifying their fiducial values and priors.
 We later describe how the covariance matrix is built and, finally, we present the scale-cut choices that we employ.

-The analysis is performed with the \texttt{CosmoSIS}\,\footnote{\url{https://github.com/joezuntz/cosmosis}} code \citep{CosmoSIS}, which allows us to compute the theoretical predictions introduced in Sect.~\ref{sec:Modelling} in a module-like setup, where users can specify their modelling choices. \texttt{CosmoSIS} connects the theoretical predictions with samplers, that allow us to explore the parameter space, given a specific \gls{dv}, covariance matrix, and scale cuts.
+The analysis was performed with the \texttt{CosmoSIS}\,\footnote{\url{https://github.com/joezuntz/cosmosis}} code \citep{CosmoSIS}, which allowed us to compute the theoretical predictions introduced in Sect.~\ref{sec:Modelling} in a module-like setup, where users can specify their modelling choices. \texttt{CosmoSIS} connects the theoretical predictions with samplers, allowing us to explore the parameter space when given a specific \gls{dv}, covariance matrix, and scale cuts.
 The linear matter power spectrum and other underlying background quantities are computed using the \texttt{CAMB} Boltzmann solver code \citep{CAMB_1, CAMB_2}.
-We employ two different recipes for the computation of the nonlinear matter power spectrum.
-For the generation of synthetic \glspl{dv} in Sect.~\ref{sec:generation_synt_DVs}, with which we perform the core of the analysis, we use the \texttt{HMCode-2020} implementation with baryonic feedback \citep{mead_2020_feedback}, which allows for complete coverage of the range in cosmological parameters.
-For the determination of the \gls{ia} parameters in the Flagship simulation (see Sect.~\ref{sec:IA_values_FS}) we use the \texttt{EuclidEmulator2}\footnote{\url{https://github.com/miknab/EuclidEmulator2}} \citep{EuclidEmulator2}, since it more accurately describes the signal measured in Flagship.
-The one-loop terms in Eqs.~(\ref{eq:P_II_TATT_Euclid}--\ref{eq:P_mI_TATT_Euclid}) are computed using the \texttt{FAST-PT} code \citep{Fast_pt_1, Fast_pt_2}, which uses an integration based on \gls{fft} methods to accelerate the computation.
+We employed two different recipes for the computation of the non-linear matter power spectrum.
+For the generation of synthetic \glspl{dv} in Sect.~\ref{sec:generation_synt_DVs}, with which we performed the core of the analysis, we used the \texttt{HMCode-2020} implementation with baryonic feedback \citep{mead_2020_feedback}, which covers the full range of the priors of the sampled cosmological parameters (see Table~\ref{tab:parameters_and_priors}).
+For the determination of the \gls{ia} parameters in the Flagship simulation (see Sect.~\ref{sec:IA_values_FS}), we used the \texttt{EuclidEmulator2}\footnote{\url{https://github.com/miknab/EuclidEmulator2}} \citep{EuclidEmulator2} since it more accurately describes the signal measured in Flagship.
+The one-loop terms in Eqs.~(\ref{eq:P_II_TATT_Euclid}--\ref{eq:P_mI_TATT_Euclid}) were computed using the \texttt{FAST-PT} code \citep{Fast_pt_1, Fast_pt_2}, which uses an integration based on \gls{fft} methods to accelerate the computation.